Department of Dance

 Auditioned Dance majors may elect to take courses that will enable them to meet university, college, and Maryland teacher certification requirements in the PreK-12 Dance Education Concentration.

-The Department of Dance offers opportunities in leadership, entrepreneurial partnerships, internships, honors programs, national honors, and service programs.
+The Department of Dance offers opportunities in leadership, internships, honors programs, national honors, and service programs.

 Scholarships

-To qualify for a dance talent recruitment scholarship, or for a COFAC Dean’s scholarship, students must successfully pass the pre-dance audition, be accepted into the major, be full-time Dance majors, and be nominated by a dance faculty member.
+To qualify for a Dance Talent scholarship, or for a COFAC Dean’s scholarship, students must successfully pass the pre-dance audition, be accepted into the major, be full-time Dance majors, and be nominated by a dance faculty member.

-The terms/criteria for automatic renewal of Dance Recruitment and COFAC Dean’s scholarships offered to Dance majors at TU are as follows:
+The terms/criteria for automatic renewal of Dance Talent and COFAC Dean’s scholarships offered to Dance majors at TU are as follows:

 1. For the Foundational First-Year Courses, a GPA of 3.00 (B) or higher must be maintained.

-4. Demonstrate and exemplify a behavioral understanding of the relationship between rights and responsibilities within the classroom, rehearsal, and all other aspects of the profession.
+3. Demonstrate and exemplify a professional disposition within the classroom, rehearsal, and all other aspects of the profession.

-5. Participate fully in all aspects of the major.
+4. Participate fully in all aspects of the major and actively contribute to service within the department.

 Dance Courses